nhsdigitalmait/TKW-x/README.md

 * Support for [MESH Transport](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh)
 * Support for creation and consumption of 'on the wire' json payloads driven by http headers Content-type and Accept
 * Support for compressed encodings (gzip and zip) and chunking
-* Addition of two new modes	 httpInterceptor superseding simulator and autotest
+* Addition of two new modes	 httpInterceptor superseding simulator, and autotest

 ## Sunsetting of legacy protocols/services
-* Removal of support for SOAP based legacy transports (ITK1 and ITK2) Support for Synchronous and asynchronous Spine Messaging is retained
+* Removal of support for SOAP based legacy transports (ITK1 and ITK2) Support for Synchronous and Asynchronous Spine Messaging is retained
 * Removal of support for HL7v2 Pipe and Hat Messaging

 ## Validation